keepthrifty/keepthrifty.github.io/_posts/2016-10-16-talent-is-overrated.md

 ### Software Developer ###

-I've been dabbling in Ruby on Rails (the framework I use for the [Thrifty tool](http://tools.keepthrifty.com)) for about 6 years in small bits.
+I've been dabbling in Ruby on Rails (the framework I use for the [Thrifty tool](http://tools.keepthrifty.com){: target="_blank"}) for about 6 years in small bits.
 It took me about 5 years of playing around before I built enough of a skill set to be effective in developing something useful and beautiful.

-I launched [Thrifty](http://tools.keepthrifty.com) at the start of this year and am proud of what I've put together.
+I launched [Thrifty](http://tools.keepthrifty.com){: target="_blank"} at the start of this year and am proud of what I've put together.
 The years leading up to this, though, felt like ages and there were numerous times I stepped out and came back in.

 It was only after seeing that house listing that I got really serious and dedicated myself to making something real using what I had learned.